algorithmiaio/sample-apps/Python/colorize-directory/README.md

 And if you want to run this on your default dropbox connector, you can drop the "+NAME" part.
 All of this holds true for S3 connectors as well.
 So, if you want to run this on the default S3 connector, you would run:

     `python colorize.py --api-key "YOUR_API_KEY" --connector-path "s3://path/to/directory"`

+If you have sub directories and would like to perform this operation to all files in all sub directories, use the --recursive flag:
+    `python colorize.py --api-key "YOUR_API_KEY" --connector-path "s3://root/directory" --recursive`

 If you have any other questions of comments, you can find more information in the [Algorithmia Developer Center](developers.algorithmia.com) or the [API Docs](docs.algorithmia.com).